Multiple magnon modes in the Co$_3$Sn$_2$S$_2$ Weyl semimetal candidate: Conclusion

 \section{Conclusion}

-As a conclusion, we experimentally investigate electron transport in kagome-lattice ferromagnet Co$_3$Sn$_2$S$_2$, which is regarded as a time reversal symmetry broken Weyl semimetal candidate.
+As a conclusion, we experimentally investigate electron transport in kagome-lattice ferromagnet Co$_3$Sn$_2$S$_2$, which is regarded as a time-reversal symmetry broken Weyl semimetal candidate.
 We demonstrate $dV/dI(I)$ curves with pronounced asymmetric $dV/dI$ spikes, similar to those attributed to current-induced spin-wave excitations in ferromagnetic multilayers.
-In contrast to multilayers, we observe several $dV/dI$ spikes' sequences at low, $\approx$10$^4$ A/cm$^2$, current densities for a thick single-crystal Co$_3$Sn$_2$S$_2$ flake in the regime of fully spin-polarized bulk.
-The observed behavior necessarily requires a distinct magnetic structure with a small total spin value, so we attribute $dV/dI$ spikes to multiple magnon branches in Co$_3$Sn$_2$S$_2$ Weyl surface states.
-We demonstrate splitting of the magnon branches in high magnetic fields, which may reflect reconstruction of spin textures in the surface state due to the spin-momentum locking.
+In contrast to multilayers, there are several $dV/dI$ spikes' sequences at low, $\approx$10$^4$ A/cm$^2$, current densities for a thick single-crystal Co$_3$Sn$_2$S$_2$ flake in the regime of fully spin-polarized bulk.
+We attribute $dV/dI$ spikes at low current densities to novel magnon branches in magnetic Weyl semimetals, which can be understood as a direct result of the coupling between two magnetic moments mediated by Weyl fermions.
+In this case, the observed splitting of the magnon branches in magnetic field may reflect the predicted band bifurcation for magnetic Weyl semimetal.
 Presence of spin-transfer effects at low current densities in Co$_3$Sn$_2$S$_2$ makes the material attractive for applications in spintronics.

 \acknowledgments We wish to thank V.T.
 Dolgopolov and Yu.S.
 Barash for fruitful discussions, and S.V~Simonov for X-ray sample characterization.
 We gratefully acknowledge financial support partially by the RFBR (project No.~19-02-00203), RAS, and RF State task.